YOU ARE HERE

 Producer & Director

-Matthew graduated from the Guildford School of Acting in 2019 and is the co-founder and Artistic Director of The Grey Area.
+Georgie graduated from the Guildford School of Acting in 2019 and is the co-founder and Artistic Director of The Grey Area.
 They wrote the Book & Lyrics of Perfectly Ordinary which they also directed at the Hope Mill Theatre in Manchester.
-Matthew has directed regional productions of Sweeney Todd and Spring Awakening, and worked as an Assistant Director on the UK Tour of Salad Days.
+Georgie has directed regional productions of Sweeney Todd and Spring Awakening, and worked as an Assistant Director on the UK Tour of Salad Days.
 With The Grey Area, they directed the ONCOMM Award finalist Before After and oversaw the development of eight new musicals as part of The Zoom Where it Happens.

 Training: The BRIT School & Bird College.